Frog galvanoscope

-The frog galvanoscope was a sensitive electrical instrument used to detect voltage in the late eighteenth and nineteenth centuries.
-It consists of skinned frog's leg with electrical connections to a nerve.
+The frog galvanoscope was a sensitive electrical instrument used to detect voltage in the late 18th and 19th centuries.
+It consists of a skinned frog's leg with electrical connections to a nerve.
 The instrument was invented by Luigi Galvani and improved by Carlo Matteucci.

-The frog galvanoscope, and other experiments with frogs played a part in the dispute between Galvani and Alessandro Volta over the nature of electricity.
+The frog galvanoscope, and other experiments with frogs, played a part in the dispute between Galvani and Alessandro Volta over the nature of electricity.
 The instrument is extremely sensitive and continued to be used well into the nineteenth century, even after electromechanical meters came into use.

 Terminology

 Synonyms for this device include galvanoscopic frog, frog's leg galvanoscope, frog galvanometer, rheoscopic frog, and frog electroscope.
 The device is properly called a galvanoscope rather than galvanometer since the latter implies accurate measurement whereas a galvanoscope only gives an indication.
 In modern usage a galvanometer is a sensitive laboratory instrument for measuring current, not voltage.
 Everyday current meters for use in the field are called ammeters.
 A similar distinction can be made between electroscopes, electrometers, and voltmeters for voltage measurements.